Joshua earned an MBA from USF and writes mostly about software and technology.

 Next, click the first drop-down shown below and choose all programs.
 Click in the next drop-down below and select all time.
 These two settings will allow us to receive all data relevant to daily sales amounts.
 Click the export as .csv button to download the report.

 Immediately after the report is downloaded, it needs to be saved as an Excel workbook because the .csv file format has some reporting limitations.
 To save the file go to save as, choose a place on your computer to save it, save it as an Excel workbook, and click the OK button.
 Each step can be found in the illustration below.

 When you open the file, click on one of the cells and press Ctrl + End.
 This will take you to the last row.
-To clean the data, delete the last totals row.
+To clean the data, delete the last total row.
 Next, select the last row of data and press Ctrl + Shift + ↑.
-This will select all of your data.
+This will select all your data.

 Clean the Data